nicusX/k8s-terraform-ansible-sample/README.md

 ### Setup Kubernetes CLI

 This step set up the Kubernetes CLI (`kubectl`) configuration on the control machine.
-Configuration includes the DNS name of Kubernetes API endpoint, as returned by Terraform.
+The configuration includes the DNS name of Kubernetes API endpoint, as returned by Terraform.

-These configuration is required to run following steps that uses Kubernetes CLI.

 ```
 $ ansible-playbook kubectl.yaml --extra-vars "kubernetes_api_endpoint=<kubernetes-api-dns-name>"